 Pursuing a civil wrongful death lawsuit is different from the criminal charges the liable party might face in your loved one’s death.
 In criminal cases, the state prosecutor must bring charges forward.
 They will likely seek criminal penalties, including fines, restitution, and jail or prison time.
 The prosecutor must prove guilt beyond a reasonable doubt for the judge or jury to convict the defendant.

 This is a stark contrast from wrongful death actions, which are brought forward by the families of those killed because of another’s negligent or wrongful acts.
 In a wrongful death lawsuit, you seek compensation for the damages the decedent and your family endured.
-Your case rests on proving liability based on a preponderance of the evidence.
-This means the evidence must show that the defendant in your case is more than likely liable given the evidence presented.
+Your Covington, GA, wrongful death case rests on proving liability based on a preponderance of the evidence.
+This means the evidence must show that the defendant in your case is more than likely liable, given the evidence presented.

-Get a Free Consultation to Discuss a Covington, GA Wrongful Death Case
+Get a Free Consultation With a Covington Wrongful Death Attorney Today

 Our team will help your family make the culpable party pay for their recklessness.
-You can call our office at (404) 214-2001 today for your no-cost, risk-free consultation.
+You can call our office at (404) 882-2965 today for your no-cost, risk-free consultation.
+We accept cases on contingency, which means you owe us no money up front for us to start working on your case.
+We get paid only if we recover compensation for you.

 Call or text 404-214-2001 or complete a Free Case Evaluation form